UprootSecurity

 CIAM sits right where cybersecurity meets customer experience.
 It’s the invisible gatekeeper deciding who gets in, how they get in, and what they can do once inside.
 But unlike traditional IAM systems—built for employees—CIAM is designed for your customers and external users, scaling to millions without compromising on security or speed.

 And that distinction matters more than ever.
-Today, 88% of customers say the experience you deliver matters just as much as your product.
+Today, 88% of customers say the experience you deliver matters just as much as your product (Salesforce, State of the Connected Customer).
 Meaning: your login flow now carries as much weight as your actual offering.

-Companies that invest in mature CIAM systems see a 40% drop in identity-related security incidents.
-That’s not just stronger security—it’s smarter business.
+Companies that invest in mature CIAM systems see significantly fewer identity-related security incidents — and that’s not just stronger security, it’s smarter business.

 Because at the end of the day, CIAM isn’t just about keeping intruders out.
 It’s about letting the right people in—smoothly, securely, and without friction, turning every login into a trust-building moment.